mobxjs/serializr/README.md

 console.dir(message, {colors: true, depth: 10});

+// We can call serialize without the first argument here
+//because the schema can be inferred from the decorated classes

 const json = serialize(message);
 ```

 **Decorator: Caveats**

 Babel 6.x does not allow decorators to self-reference during their creation, so the above code would not work for the Message class.
 Instead write: